Baibhab-111415231/Weather-App/README.md

 ## About Me

-I'm just getting started with web development, and this is my very first project.
+I'm just getting started with web development, and this is my second project.
+Learned how to use API in this one.
+P.S - It takes some time for the API key to get activated.
 Excited to learn more and build bigger things soon!

 ---

 ## Feedback

 Feel free to share feedback or suggestions.
-Anything that will helps me improve!
+Anything that helps me improve!